roman-milk/roman-milk.github.io/sis-in-law-incentives.md

+===

- ****** Sis-in-law Incentives Ch.
-12 ****** byTx_Tall_Tales© JT was a co-owner of a successful consulting business, and every year, the owners took a 'working' vacation down to Mexico, on the company payroll.
+JT was a co-owner of a successful consulting business, and every year, the owners took a 'working' vacation down to Mexico, on the company payroll.
 They spent an hour talking work plans and going over the company financials from the previous year, and spent the next five days luxuriating in a 5 star all- inclusive resort.
 Dan was an original investor.

  "Damn straight I am, what would it cost?"
 I asked.